ryanshoover/rollbar-php-wordpress/README.md

     2. Add record in the `Changelog` section of the `readme.txt`.
     3. Add record in the `Upgrade Notice` section of the `readme.txt`.
     4. Bump the plugin version in `rollbar-php-wordpress.php` in the `Version:` comment.
-    5. Add and commit the changes you made to bump the plugin version.
+    5. Add and commit the changes you made to bump the plugin version: `git add readme.txt rollbar-php-wordpress.php && git commit -m"Bump version to [version number]"`
 2. Tag the new version from the `master` branch and push upstream with `git tag [version number] && git push --tags`.
 3. Update the WordPress Plugin Directory Subversion Repository.
     1. Remove the contents of `trunk/` with `rm -Rf trunk/*`.